William Murphy (bishop of Rockville Centre): Service in Boston

-In 1993, Murphy was appointed vicar general and moderator of the curia for the archdiocese.
-In this role, he was the principal assistant to Cardinal Bernard Law, responsible for clergy.
+In 1993, Law named Murphy as vicar general and moderator of the curia for the archdiocese.
+In this role, he was Law's principal assistant, responsible for the clergy.

 Auxiliary Bishop of Boston

-Pope John Paul II appointed Murphy as an auxiliary bishop of the Archdiocese of Boston on November 21, 1995.
-He was consecrated on December 27, 1995 by Cardinal Law.
+Pope John Paul II appointed Murphy as an auxiliary bishop of Boston on November 21, 1995.
+He was consecrated at the Cathedral of the Holy Cross in Boston on December 27, 1995 by Law.

 Bishop of Rockville Centre

-John Paul II appointed Murphy as bishop of the Diocese of Rockville Centre on June 26, 2001.
-He was installed on September 5, 2001.He signed the 1994 document Evangelicals and Catholics Together.
+John Paul II appointed Murphy as bishop of Rockville Centre on June 26, 2001.
+He was installed on September 5, 2001.
+He signed the 1994 document Evangelicals and Catholics Together.
 In 2007, he was appointed the head of the Domestic Policy Committee of the U.S. Conference of Catholic Bishops (USCCB).
 He is fluent in English, Italian, French and Spanish.

 Massachusetts report

 On July 23, 2003, Massachusetts Attorney General Thomas F. Reilly released the report The Sexual Abuse of Children in the Roman Catholic Archdiocese of Boston.
-The report described Murphy, when auxiliary bishop in the archdiocese, as being in close consultation with Cardinal Law on sexual abuse issues with clergy.
+The report described Murphy, when auxiliary bishop in the archdiocese, as being in close consultation with Law on sexual abuse issues with clergy.
 The report stated that Murphy did some positive things, but it presented this evaluation of his actions:Bishop Murphy did not report to law enforcement any of the numerous allegations of clerical sexual abuse he reviewed nor did he ever advise the cardinal to do so.
-And even with undeniable information available to him, Bishop Murphy continued to place a higher priority on preventing scandal and providing support to alleged abusers than on protecting children from sexual abuse.In response to the report, Murphy claimed that another archdiocesan official was in charge of these cases..On August 3, 2003, in response to the attorney general report, the Long Island chapter of the group Voice of the Faithful called for Murphy to resign as bishop.
+And even with undeniable information available to him, Bishop Murphy continued to place a higher priority on preventing scandal and providing support to alleged abusers than on protecting children from sexual abuse.In response to the report, Murphy claimed that another archdiocesan official was in charge of these cases.
+On August 3, 2003, in response to the attorney general report, the Long Island chapter of the group Voice of the Faithful called for Murphy to resign as bishop.
 Murphy banned Voice of the Faithful from meeting on diocese property soon after that declaration.

 Monsignor Alan J. Placa, a Rockville Centre diocesan priest, was cleared by the tribunal of the Diocese of Albany, the home diocese of the complainant, of allegations made against him in June 2002.
-The decision was subsequently confirmed by the Congregation for the Doctrine of the Faith, which instructed Murphy "to do what we can to restore his good name.”
+The decision was subsequently confirmed by the Congregation for the Doctrine of the Faith at the Vatican, which instructed Murphy "to do what we can to restore his good name.”